 Please read the article for yourself, but the tl:dr message from the article was this: the author thought that not being able to do what they liked with dinosaur bone from Alberta was "absurdly socialist" and couldn't (or couldn't be bothered) to understand why these laws were in place.
 Rather than turn this revelation into a teachable moment that could have educated many on why fossils (and other heritage resources) are important to conserve and protect, they did the mature thing and got snarky.

 Life is hard when you don't get to do exactly what you want, when you want, especially when you have to consider the long-term well-being of the most non-renewable resource on our planet: our heritage.

 Let's hit the "highlights" of the article.

-1. Researchers don't want bone fragments, so they little value, so everyone should be able to fill their pockets.
+1. Researchers don't want bone fragments, so everyone should be able to fill their pockets.

 "Paleontologists have little interest in the scattered fragments at the surface, which retain little information about where they came from and are unlikely to be connected back into a larger skeleton.
 They focus efforts instead on excavating bones still stuck in place on the hillside, where it might be part of a more complete animal hiding deeper within."

 Do you want to know how palaeontologists actually know where to dig up the intact bones?
 They follow the bone fragments that have already weathered out from the skeleton to their source.
 Those bone fragments are every bit as important as the skeleton itself.
 The idea that palaeontology is all about collecting the most complete and eye-catching specimens is a rather Hollywood, Indiana Jones view of how fossil conservation works.